Kabirxoja/TV_Test/README.md

-It displays all installed applications in a Leanback-style grid layout and allows the user to launch any app directly.
+It displays all installed applications in a Leanback-style grid layout and allows the user to launch apps directly.
 It also remembers the **last opened app** and displays it at the top of the list for a better user experience.

 ---